sedos-project/organization/docs/data_requirements/datamodel.md

 All data must be provided along with metadata.
 Metadata on the OEP is in the JSON format.
 In this project the metadata version v1.5.1 will be used.

-Metadata can be created/edited using the [Metadata Creator](https://meta.rl-institut.de/meta_creator/151) (in order to edit metadata, copy metadata JSON, click on button "Edit JSON" and paste your metadata there).
+Metadata can be created/edited using the [MetaCreator](https://meta.rl-institut.de/meta_creator/151) (in order to edit metadata, copy metadata JSON, click on button "Edit JSON" and paste your metadata there).

 There already exists a starting metadata for [scalars](https://github.com/sedos-project/oedatamodel/blob/main/extended_datamodel/datamodel_scalars.json) and [timeseries](https://github.com/sedos-project/oedatamodel/blob/main/extended_datamodel/datamodel_timeseries.json).